kobaltcore/renkit/README.md

 - `update_pickle`: If set, forces the pickle protocol version Ren'Py uses internally to `5` (from the default of `2`).
 This causes the game to load and save faster, at the loss of compatibility with save games and RPYC files created on Ren'Py 7.x.
 Do not enable this if you need backwars-compatibility.

 ### Custom Tasks
-`renconstruct` supports the addition of custom tasks which can run at any point in the build process to tweak config settings, modify files, convert files between formats, rename files and folders on disk and many other things.
+`renconstruct` supports the addition of custom tasks which can run at various points in the build process to tweak config settings, modify files, convert files between formats, rename files and folders on disk and many other things.

-To make itself extendable, `renconstruct` uses Python to allow users to create their own custom tasks.
-This is a fully optional feature as it relies on Python being installed on the system where it is invoked.
-Please note that `renconstruct` does not ship with its own Python interpreter!
+To make itself extendable, `renconstruct` uses Python to allow users to create their own custom tasks. `renconstruct` ships with its own embedded Python interpreter, so it is not reliant on any kind of external Python installation to make things as hassle-free as possible.

-On startup, it will attempt to find the Python version available in the current shell.
-If it is successful, Python support will be enabled and custom tasks can be loaded.
-If it fails, Python support will be disabled and only built-in tasks will be available.
-If you want to override `renconstruct`'s Python selection, you may supply the path to your `libpython` shared library via the environment variable `RC_LIBPYTHON`, which will take precedence over its internal Python search locations.

-With enabled Python support, the `options.tasks` configuration option will be used to scan the directory given there for `.py` files.
+The optional path given via `options.tasks` will be used to scan that directory for `.py` files.
 All tasks in all Python files within this directory and any of its subdirectories will be loaded into `renconstruct` and will be available to configure via the config file.
 Multiple tasks may be present in a single Python file.
+The tasks directory will also be added to the syspath, so imports between tasks (should these be required) are also possible.

 To create a custom task, create a class with the suffix `Task` (case sensitive):
 ```python